WayneCh0y/Mnemosyne/documentation/commands.md

 Searches all indexed documents for the given keyword or phrase.
 The query is case-insensitive by default and matches whole words only — `"for"` will not match `"format"` or `"before"`.
 Pass `-c` to require an exact-case match.
 Modified files are automatically re-indexed before searching.

 Searches also match file paths using segment matching — `"README.md"`, `"Mnemosyne/"`, and `"C:/Users/Wayne"` each return matching files, but `"Proj"` does not match `"Projects"` and `"README"` does not match `"README.md"`.
 Path matching follows the same case rule as content matching: insensitive by default, exact case with `-c`.
 When a file is found by path, the start of the document is shown as the preview.
-Up to 5 results are shown, ranked by recency then match count.
+Results are ranked by BM25 relevance; ties fall back to recency.

+Pass `--top N` to keep only the top N ranked results (drops the tail below the cutoff).
+Useful when a query would otherwise return dozens of hits and you only want to skim the strongest few.

 **Usage**
 ```
-mn search [-c] <query>
+mn search [-c] [--top N] <query>
 ```

-The flag can appear anywhere in the command — before, after, or between query words.
+Flags can appear anywhere in the command — before, after, or between query words.

 **Examples**
 ```